[By Nadine Harper]

 Treat it: Also nicknamed Nefertiti Lift, after the Egyptian Queen known for her beauty especially her slender, youthful neck, this treatment involves tiny microinjections of botulinum toxin of the neck muscles to smooth out these unsightly bands and give the lower face a lift.
 This treatment may be termed differently in different countries, though the objective is the same.

-At The Sloane Clinic, they have specially designed Neck & Jaw programs that utilize not just botulinum toxin to soften the neck lines but also hyaluronic acid fillers to replenish the skin, and Thermage radiofrequency therapy to tighten the neck region.
-More details – Click here
+At SW1 Clinic, doctors tailor different programs which can include botulinum toxin to soften the neck lines, hyaluronic acid fillers to replenish the skin, and Thermage radiofrequency therapy to tighten the neck region.

 2. DOUBLE CHIN